-This is an exciting time for Whitehorse Manor Infants as we continue our partnership with Whitehorse Manor Juniors and Ecclesbourne Primary to provide the highest quality education for all children within The Pegasus Academy Trust.
+This is an exciting time for Whitehorse Manor Infants works in partnership with Whitehorse Manor Juniors, Ecclesbourne Primary and Beulah Infant School to provide the highest quality education for all children within The Pegasus Academy Trust.
 We aim to establish a close relationship with parents and carers so that everyone works together to ensure each child's happiness and success.

 Our Ofsted Inspections in March 2007 and June 2010 confirmed Whitehorse Manor Infants as "outstanding" in all areas which means that it continues to be one of the best schools in the country.
-You can read the report online at $\underline{www.ofsted.co.uk}$ .
+You can read the report online at www.ofsted.co.uk.